 Once the mixture has thickened, scoop out spoonfuls on to wax paper and let them sit until they are hard.

-This recipe makes about 30 cookies for me, but that can vary depending on how large you like them.
+This recipe makes about 30 cookies, but that can vary depending on how large you like them.
 I made this recipe after I was inspired with some similar ones online and decided to try it with Muscle Milk for an extra kick of protein.
 Of course, you can try the recipe with protein powder mixed into milk, if you’re looking for a similar way to get a protein boost.

-Do you love no-bake cookies?
-Have you had or made peanut butter ones like these?
-I’d love to hear about it in the comments section.
+Do you love no-bake peanut butter cookies?
+Have you had or made ones like these with protein powder or muscle milk?
+I would love to hear your cooking secrets in the comments section.

 When Will and I first starting dating, the amount of popcorn I ate was shocking to him.
 I average of a few bags of popcorn each week.
 He told me how terrible microwaveable popcorn can be, especially because of carcinogens in the bags.
 He tried to convince me to make popcorn another way, but I was skeptical about just how easy making homemade popcorn could be.
 Buying seeds and cooking it on the stove top seemed time-consuming and messy.

 Soon after, Will came over for a movie night and gave me a silicone popcorn making kit, so I could easily make healthy popcorn at home.
 I was skeptical at first, but I decided to give it a go.
 Since then, I have come up with a few easy recipes, or as I like to call them, “delicious concoctions.” 🙂